1428: Shadows over Silesia: Development

 1428: Shadows over Silesia was announced on 18 February 2020 after the project left pre-production phase.
 Due to lack of finances developers launched crowdfunding campaign through HitHit platform on 7 September 2021 asking for 500,000 CZK.
 Crowdfunding campaign successfully concluded on 7 October 2021.
 It had gathered 606,670 CZK.
 On 7 February 2022 demo was released while release date was set for late Summer 2022.

 Developers announced on 21 March 2022 that the game will be fully blind accessible.
 Kubi Games worked with blind programmer Lukáš Hosnedl during development.
 The game features navigational sonar and recitation of written texts to allow blind players playing the game.

 Release date was later set for 6 September 2022 but later delayed for 4 October 2022.
 The game was released on 4 October on Steam.
 Xzone released physical copy of the game.

 Plot

-The game is set during 1428 Hussite campaign in Silesia.
-Story is told through eyes of rude Hussite Hauptmann Hynek and Knight Hospitaller Lothar whose fates get intertwined.
-Question is if they remain enemies or join forces to face a bigger threat.
+The game is set during the 1428 Hussite campaign in Silesia.
+The story is told through the eyes of Hussite Hauptmann Hynek and Knight Hospitaller Lothar.
+Tensions arise over whether they will remain enemies or join forces to face a bigger threat.